 Genevra Forwood advises and litigates on a broad range of areas of EU law, across a variety of industrial sectors ranging from energy and manufacturing to pharmaceutical and chemicals.

-As a barrister at the Bar of England and Wales, Genevra undertook her pupillage in a leading set of commercial chambers in London, where she gained first-hand experience in litigation before the English courts, as well as commercial arbitrations.
+As a barrister at the Bar of England and Wales, Genevra undertook her pupillage in a leading set of commercial chambers in London, where she gained first-hand experience in litigation before the English courts and commercial arbitrations.
 She is a member of the European Bar Group.

 'SAS v.
 Commission' (obtaining full annulment of EC's Airfreight cartel decision).